stryder-dev/flutter_platform_widgets/README.md

 ```

 ## PlatformCircularProgressIndicator

 A circular looking progress indicator.
 Uses `CircularProgressIndicator` for android or `CupertinoActivityIndicator` for ios.

 ```dart
 return PlatformCircularProgressIndicator();
 ```

 #### Enhance

 Extend with `WidgetBuilder` for android or iOS.

 ```dart
 return PlatformCircularProgressIndicator(
   android: (_) => MaterialProgressIndicatorData(...),
   ios: (_)=> CupertinoProgressIndicatorData(...),
 );
 ```

+## PlatformNavigator

+A replacement for `Navigator` when you use one of the following:

+- Navigator.push

+This will use either the `MaterialPageRoute` for android or `CupertinoPageRoute` for ios.

 # TODO